nwisbeta/github.io/pages/app_design/popups.md

 Pop up body text must provide a concise message (iOS Human Interface Guidelines), with a full stop or question mark at the end of the message (Material.io).

 For example, provide a 'Are you sure?' pop up with yes/no options prior to submitting, changing or deleting critical data.
-Use this confirmation for critical data change only, to avoid overuse (iOS Human Interface Guidelines).
+Use this confirmation for critical data changes only, to avoid overuse (iOS Human Interface Guidelines).

 When a pop up appears, use a transparent overlay to darken the background.